floledermann/another-dimension/README.md

 Default **`config.dimensionRegEx`**: `/^\s*(?<value>-?[0-9]*\.?[0-9]+)\s*(?<unit>[^\s\d]+)\s*$/`

-(This allows for padding whitespace, whitespace seperating value and unit, and special characters (but no digits) in the unit specifier.)
+(This allows for padding whitespace, whitespace separating value and unit, and special characters (but no digits) in the unit specifier.)

 *********************************************************************